 When we get vaccinated, we aren't just protecting ourselves, but also our family, friends, and neighbors.
-This includes children under 12 who can't be vaccinated yet and people with very weak immune systems for whom the vaccine is less effective.
+This includes people who are not yet fully vaccinated and/or those at higher risk of getting severe disease if they get infected (such as older adults and those with certain medical conditions).